csiro-robotics/foresttrav/README.md

 This workspace depends on ros noetic and combines functionally the packages required to enable navigation in vegetated environments

-The primary target is ROS noetic on Unbuntu 20.04, am64 and used CUDA > 11.7.nvidia/cuda:11.7.1-cudnn8-devel-ubuntu20.04
+The primary target is ROS noetic on Unbuntu 20.04, amd64, CUDA 11.7 and TorchSparse

 The pakcages are managed using vcs-tools.
 We avoid the use of submodules on purpose for this repo.